JCPandaz/Pokedex/README.md

 -Add buttons to the dex entry window that show what typings are weak against or super effective to that pokemon

--Add a button that shows the back of the sprite

 -Add new entry box on home page where user can input a type, and a list of all the Pokemon with that type will appear

-Pokedex.py: My first attempt at a Pokedex (and my first python program ever)
+12/18/2023 - Pokedex.py: My first attempt at a Pokedex (and my first python program ever)

 Code uses an entry box that allows the user to search a Pokemon based on Name or Pokedex Number.
 When a Pokemon is searched, it will display the Pokedex Number, Name, Sprite, Type, Weight, Height, and Base Stats.